normal-computing/extended-mind-transformers/README.md

 </div>

 ## TLDR
-This is the official implementation of [Extended Mind Transformers](arXiv link here).
+This is the official implementation of [Extended Mind Transformers](https://arxiv.org/abs/2406.02332).
 We open-source a [collection](https://huggingface.co/collections/normalcomputing/extended-mind-transformers-6655e9ba5853d86b32793aaf) of Extended Mind Transformers, as well as a new counterfactual [long-range benchmark](https://huggingface.co/datasets/normalcomputing/wikiqa-counterfactual).

 ## Overview

 ### Extended Mind Transformers
-We present [Extended Mind Transformers](arXiv link here), a variety of decoder-only transformers closely related to [Memorizing Transformers](https://arxiv.org/abs/2203.08913) that retrieve and attend to an external cache of key-value pairs (or memories) without finetuning.
+We present [Extended Mind Transformers](https://arxiv.org/abs/2406.02332), a variety of decoder-only transformers closely related to Memorizing Transformers [(Wu et al. 2022)](https://arxiv.org/abs/2203.08913) that retrieve and attend to an external cache of key-value pairs (or memories) without finetuning.
 The model decides for each token, within a particular decoder, which memories are important.
 The complete collection of Extended Mind Transformers includes:

 <div align="center">